o3de/o3de.org/content/blog/posts/cmake-essentials-series-part-4.md

 include(GNUInstallDirs) #3
 ```

-We then have to bring in some standard install location paths to ensure installing is portable, these are made available by include `GNUInstallDirs` (`#3`)
+We then have to bring in some standard install location paths to ensure installation is portable, these are made available by include `GNUInstallDirs` (`#3`).

 ```cmake
 target_include_directories(